leonzh2k/GameSurveyWebsite/README.md

 * JavaScript

-## Features:
+## Features
 * Responsive Design (try it on different devices!)
 * Form Validation
 * Dropdown Menu
 * Saves Form Input On page reload/close/switch
 * Options to clear form data and all stored data
-* Navigation feature to bypass form validation for those who  want to explore the site (or try to break it)
+* Navigation feature for those who just want to explore the site

 ### To-do
 * Use a server-side language (possibly PHP) to send results of survey to an email address

 ## Things to Keep In Mind
-* This website has no server-side functionality; as a consequence form input is not actually sent anywhere.
+* This website has no back-end functionality; as a consequence form input is not actually sent anywhere.
 This may be changed in a future release
+* The "Navigation" section of the Settings menu allows you to bypass form validation and thus detracts from the intended user experience.
+This option has been provided for users who just want to take a look around without having to fulfill all form requirements first.
+If you want the intended user experience, it is recommended to not use this.

 ## References
 * Maps pictured in site background images by the TF2 map designers